radical-cybertools/radical.pilot/docs/source/user_guide/simple_bot_multi.rst

 Rather than submit each job individually to the queuing systems and then wait for every job to become active and complete, you submit multiple container jobs (called Pilots) that reserve the number of cores needed to run all of your jobs across multiple platforms.
-When this pilots become active, your tasks (which are named 'Tasks' or 'CUs') are pulled by RADICAL-Pilot from the MongoDB server and executed.
+When these pilots become active, your tasks, which are named 'Tasks', are pulled by RADICAL-Pilot from the MongoDB server and executed.